mlrun/mlrun/docs/change-log/_index.md

 | 2199 | Spark operator job fails with default requests args       | NA                                         | 1.0.0 |
 | 1584 | Cannot run `code_to_function` when filename contains special characters | Do not use special characters in filenames | 1.0.0 |
 | 2637 | Running a workflow whose project has `init_git=True`, results in Project error |Run `git config --global --add safe.directory '*'` (can substitute specific directory for *).                             | 1.1.0 |

+Kafka ingestion service on empty feature set returns an error

 ## Limitations